Home

 In the course of finding my next project Ford Mustang to restore, (a 1970 Fastback)I again, realized just how fortunate I was, with the condition of my 1965 Ford Mustang coupe.

-Save for the usual floor rust, which I'll be replacing shortly and is common to all classic Mustangs, this little pony was all there.
+Save for the usual floor rust, which I've replaced in Part 5 Floor Pan Restoration section (see the link at the bottom of the page) and is common to all classic Mustangs, this little pony was all there.

 Yes, it'd had some minor fender benders over the years (one of the things easy to see when you remove all the paint and body parts) but it was all there.

-The biggest issues to address on the Mustang restoration and the entire body, are only minor irregularities in the surface of the drivers side rear quarter panel and the rear tail light panel.
+The biggest issues to address on this Mustang restoration and the entire body, are only minor irregularities in the surface of the drivers side rear quarter panel and the rear tail light panel.

 Next Step